 Steve Uccello is an upright/electric bassist, multi-instrumentalist, and composer.
 He has playing experience in many genres including jazz, blues, folk, bluegrass, R & B, mariachi, and classical.
 In addition to being a musician for hire, Steve also produces his own compositions.

 Steve started on drums at age 10, but long before that began tinkering with samplers and manipulating tape machines in unconventional ways, making his first forays into the world of sound design.
 Steve’s musical training began in earnest at age 13 when he studied guitar with keyboardist/guitarist Edward Degroot.

-As a bassist Steve has toured and/or recorded with:
+As a bassist Steve has performed/toured and/or recorded with:

 - Multi-instrumentalist singer-songwriter virtuoso Dayan Kai.
 Together in a long musical partnership Dayan and Steve have toured the U.S. and Canada.

 - Kerrville and Telluride award-winning songwriter Keith Greeninger.

 - Seattle-based Steel Pan/Masquerade ensemble Bakra Bata.

 - Mandolin virtuosos Don Stiernberg and Rich Del Grosso.

 - Gospel artist Nehemiah Brown And His Voices Of Joy Ensemble in a tour of Italy.